› Business Loans › Equipment Financing

 How much can you borrow with business equipment loans?

-As mentioned above, with business equipment loans, the asset is the collateral; that’s why the interest rate starts this low, and you don’t have to wait weeks because quick approval is prevalent.
+As mentioned above, with business equipment loans, the asset is the collateral.
+That’s why the interest rate starts this low, and you don’t have to wait weeks because quick approval is prevalent.

 Let’s say you’re a baker.
 To increase your cupcake productivity by 3x, you need an industrial oven, which costs $75,000.

 You can negotiate a five-year term with as low as 5% interest by applying for an equipment loan.
-But, again, because you’re using the oven as collateral, you’ll save money by getting a lower rate and potentially higher loan amount than you would with other funding products.
+But, again, because you’re using the oven as collateral, you’ll save money by getting a lower rate and potentially a higher loan amount than you would with other funding products.
 Also, you most likely won’t need a personal guarantee with equipment finance.

 With all the benefits listed, let’s go into the cons of equipment financing.